Should Christians Use Divining Rods?

 Tom: Right, but when you talk about dousing, that doesn’t seem to be anything in which you’d be contacting spirits.

-Dave: It’s called divination in the Bible.
-Ouija board is a divination device.
-Divination uses any physical object that allows you to tune into the spirit world.
-Well are we really tuning to the spirit world in dousing?
+Dave: It’s called “divination” in the Bible.
+The Ouija board is a divination device.
+Divination uses any physical object that allows you to tune in to the spirit world.
+Well, are we really tuning to the spirit world in dousing?
 Yes.
 And we can prove it very simply.
-People say well, originally it used be you took a green willow wand and walked across the ground and suddenly the thing goes down and they would say well it’s the moisture in the green twig that’s attracted to the water in the ground and therefore some magnetic attraction.
+People say . . .
+Well, originally it used be you took a green willow wand and walked across the ground, and suddenly this thing goes down, and they would say, “Well, it’s the moisture in the green twig that’s attracted to the water in the ground and therefore some magnetic attraction.”

 However, for a good douser, that wand will bob up and down and tell you how deep you have to drill.
-It will also bob up and down and tell you how many gallons per minute the well will produce.
+It will also bob up and down to tell you how many gallons per minute the well will produce.
 If you are dousing in France, it will tell you how many liters per minute and how many meters deep you have to drill.
-So information is being communicated.
-Now furthermore, we now know you can douse for anything.
-You can douse for buried treasure, for oil.
-A douser dousing in Kennebunkport, Maine, his name was Henry Gross….
+So, information is being communicated.

 Tom: Now this was documented right?